I have to be careful about Achilles Tendonitis. Some people call it Achilles Heel.

 - Ice/heat – after a long run, I put a bag of frozen peas under my tendon and prop my leg up.
 Just for a short time.
 Then I move my ankle around, and alternate ice with a warm rice bag.
 The idea of the ice is to reduce swelling.
 The warm rice bag helps with blood flow.

 I use a variety of tools including the foam roller, pillow, stability cushion, bosu ball, lacrosse ball/tennis ball and stair steps with a railing.
+These tools are all part of my on-going effort to strengthen the tendons and ligaments.

 How about you?
 Do you deal with Achilles issues?
 Have a suggestion on how to strengthen, stretch or otherwise manage this tendon?
 Please let me know by leaving a message below in the comments!